-Figure 5: Combining a Bitstream and RISC-V Application Binary
+Figure 12: Combining a Bitstream and RISC-V Application Binary

-- 10. Click Apply.
-The software creates the combined .hex file in the specified Output Directory (the default is the project outflow directory). - 11.
-Program the flash with the .hex file using Programming Mode > SPI Active. - 12.
-Reset the FPGA or power cycle the board.
+10.Click Apply.
+The software creates the combined .hex file in the specified Output Directory (the default is the project outflow directory).

+11.Program the flash with the .hex file using Programming Mode > SPI Active.

+12.Reset the FPGA or power cycle the board.

-Copy a User Binary to the Flash Device (2 Terminals)
+Note: You can also use two terminals to copy the application binary to flash.
+Refer to Appendix: Copy a User Binary to the Flash Device (2 Terminals) on page 100.